Select Page

 He reached out—not with a weapon, but with access.
 His implant sank into the city’s core, overriding Susana’s fragile control.
 Power rushed through him, intoxicating and absolute.
 Susana gasped, collapsing as the systems rejected her entirely.

-Aboveground, Neo-Victoria stabilized.
+Aboveground, Neo-Sklibidi stabilized.
 Clean.
 Quiet.

 John walked away as sirens approached, coat damp, pulse steady.
 Case closed.
 City saved.
 Secret intact.